matter-labs/era-compiler-solidity/docs/01-installation.md

 ## Installing the *solc* compiler

-You can download *solc* from [the Solidity releases](https://github.com/ethereum/solc-bin), or install it another way following [the Solidity installation instructions](https://docs.soliditylang.org/en/latest/installing-solidity.html).
+You can download *solc* from [the Solidity releases](https://github.com/matter-labs/era-solidity/releases).

 When *solc* is downloaded, add it to `${PATH}` or pass its full path to *zksolc*: